 Quotas – why they are good for men – Brisbane

-Join us in for an event in Brisbane in September for what will be a complex discussion around gender quotas.
+Join us in for an event in Brisbane for what will be a complex discussion around gender quotas.

 The topic of gender quotas tends to be divisive; people are either for or against, with very few sitting on the fence.
 While gender quotas are unlikely to be the whole answer to gender inequality in Australia, there is robust evidence that quotas may offer us a mechanism to provide a level playing field for both men and women in all aspects of political, organisational and community life.